-Final Land Use Domain Mining Domain Rehabilitation Objective (describe the desired feature and/or characteristics of the final land use domain) Indicator (specific attribute associated with the objective) Rehabilitation Completion Criteria (benchmark for the indicator, based of analogue data where appropriate) Land capability Pasture areas are assessed to have a Ru Class VI or better (capable of sustaining consistent with the final landform.
+Final Land Use Domain Mining Domain Rehabilitation Objective (describe the desired feature and/or characteristics of the final land use domain) Indicator (specific attribute associated with the objective) Rehabilitation Completion Criteria (benchmark for the indicator, based on analogue data where appropriate) Example Justification Validation Method (evidence that the benchmark has been achieved) Species are capable of setting viable seed, flowering or otherwise reproducing.
+Rehabilitation monitoring records.
+Vegetation health Rehabilitation monitoring verifies that vegetation health is comparable to reference sites.
+Rehabilitation monitoring records.
+Land capability Pasture areas are assessed to have a Rural Land Class VI or better (capable of sustaining grazing), consistent with the final landform.
+Rehabilitation monitoring records.